eberlitz/TCC2/TASKS.md

 aims to improve the accuracy and recall of these terms ex-pansion through the use of word embeddings

-- 2 No abstract e resumo, reforçar a contribuição do teu sistema.- Checar resumo para deixar mais claro as contribuições do trabalho e resultados obtidos
+- 2 No abstract e resumo, reforçar a contribuição do teu sistema.
 - 10 Reforçe as contribuições na conclusão.

 Questions